 Working together to prevent all student suicides

-Suicide Awareness and Prevention Framework
+Suicide Awareness and Prevention Framework: providing support for students

 The foundational belief of the UCalgary Suicide Awareness and Prevention Framework is that suicide deaths for individuals under the care of health systems are preventable.
 We aspire towards long-term system-wide transformation toward safer suicide care for our students using our seven key goals.
-Our mission is to prevent all suicides.
-The only acceptable goal is zero suicide.
+Our mission is to provide quality, comprehensive, culturally informed, mental health support for individuals experiencing thoughts of suicide.
+We wish to prevent all suicides by helping individuals receive personalized support through the suicide crisis and connect them to resources that maintain their recovery.
+We are hoping to strengthen internal and external supports and ultimately help them create an enhanced sense of personal resilience and confidence moving forward.

 UCalgary’s framework is based on the Campus Mental Health Strategy’s vision to create a caring campus community.
 It focuses on responsiveness and reflects principles within the Zero Suicide Framework created by the Zero Suicide Institute and the Suicide Prevention Resource Centre.